Why is Roasted Brown a single origin roastery?

 You might be wondering at this stage, if it’s so hard to create margin then how do we pull it off and run a sustainable business?

 Well, there’s always a cost involved with making money, it just depends where you want to pay it.
 I’d rather not pay for it with consistency, I wouldn’t get to showcase the coffees and farmers I love to work with and I wouldn’t enjoy my job anymore!

 But we do pay for it.

 In order for us to offer high scoring single origin coffee to all our customers we run a small roastery in a small premises in the middle of nowhere and keep costs down that way.
 The money we save on location and premises is the very thing that enables us to sell the coffees we’re delighted to sell.

-This means we can be competitive with blend prices using some great single origin coffees.
+This means we can be competitive with blend prices while using some great single origin coffees.
 This makes sure the farmers and workers are well paid and enjoying life.
-It encourages a culture of paying more for coffee so quality and sustainability is always at the fore.
+It encourages a culture of paying more for coffee so quality and sustainability are always at the fore.

 Consistently Good or Consistently the Same

 A lot of roasters are expected to offer the same flavour profile all year round and some work tirelessly to try and make that happen.

 Blending to achieve this opens up a whole load of other issues that would significantly increase our operating costs if we were to address each one on an on-going basis.